 The basic Mexican diet is essentially one of corn (maíz as a crop, elote when eaten), supplemented by beans and chiles.
 These three things appear in an almost infinite variety of guises.

-Tortillas form the basis of most antojitos (appetizers or light courses).
+As well as being eaten as a vegetable in its own right, corn is ground into flour for tortillas, basically flat maize pancakes (tortillas made of wheat flour, or de harina, are rare except in the north).
+The ground maize is combined with salt and water in a paste (masa) which is pressed or patted flat by hand, then heated on a comal, a flat steel sheet.
+While posher restaurants serve bread rolls (bolillos), a stack of tortillas is a common accompaniment in cheaper places, and they also form the basis of most antojitos (appetizers or light courses).
 Simplest of these are tacos, tortillas filled with almost anything, from beef and chicken to green vegetables, and then fried (they’re usually still soft, not at all like the baked taco shells you may have had at home).
 With cheese, either alone or in addition to other fillings, they are called quesadillas.
 Enchiladas are rolled, filled tortillas covered in salsa and baked; enchiladas suizas are filled with chicken and have sour cream over them.
 Tostadas are flat tortillas toasted crisp and piled with ingredients – usually meat, salad vegetables and cheese (smaller bite-size versions are known as sopes).
 Tortillas torn up and cooked together with meat and (usually hot) sauce are called chilaquiles; this is a traditional way of using up leftovers.
-Especially in the north, you’ll also come across burritos (large wheat-flour tortillas, stuffed with anything, but usually beef and potatoes or beans) and gorditas (delicious fat corn tortillas, sliced open, stuffed and baked or fried).
+In the north, especially, you’ll also come across burritos (large wheat-flour tortillas, stuffed with anything, but usually beef and potatoes or beans) and gorditas (delicious fat corn tortillas, sliced open, stuffed and baked or fried).
 Also short and fat are tlacoyos, tortillas made with a stuffing of mashed beans, often using blue-corn flour, which gives them a rather bizarre colour.

 Corn flour, too, is the basis of tamales – found predominantly in central and southern Mexico – which are a sort of cornmeal pudding, stuffed, flavoured and steamed in corn or banana leaves.
 They can be either savoury, with additions like shrimp or corn kernels, or sweet when made with something like coconut.